Azzkikr8055/Windows-Password-Extractor/README.md

 # Windows-Password-Extractor
-Simple Batch and VBS script to steal Windows passwords using Mimikatz edit the code to your needs and have fun.
+Simple Batch and VBS script to steal Windows passwords using Mimikatz.
+ Edit the code to your needs and have fun.